alfieuku/apollo-gatherer/README.md

 - `--company`: repeatable; specifies a target company name.
 - `--companies-file`: path to a newline-delimited file with company names.
 - `--country`: required country filter (example: `United States`).
+- `--list-name`: export contacts from a saved Apollo list (job/company filters become optional when this is provided).
 - `--max-contacts`: optional limit on the number of contacts to gather.
 Stops once this limit is reached.
 Useful for testing and saving credits.
 - `--max-pages`: optional limit on the number of Apollo result pages to fetch.
 - `--request-delay`: seconds to wait between API requests (default `0.5`).
+- `--seen-emails-file`: path to a text file used to remember which emails you have already revealed (default `.apollo_seen_emails.txt`).
+Contacts whose emails already exist in this file are skipped, helping conserve credits across runs.
 - `--api-key`: optional explicit API key.
 Defaults to the `APOLLO_API_KEY` environment variable.

 The resulting CSV has the columns: `name`, `role`, `email`, `company`.